This House Plan Is Versatile, Stylish, Comfortable, and Eco-Friendly

 Distinctive Design Features that Blend with the Natural Surroundings

-Taking a page from Frank Lloyd Wright’s Prairie Style, the architects of the 2016 New American Home skillfully merged architectural home design elements – portico, stone exteriors, interior walks, courtyards, open floors, outdoor living spaces – that complemented the desert landscape.
+Taking a page from Frank Lloyd Wright’s Prairie Style, the 2016 New American Home architects skillfully merged architectural home design elements – portico, stone exteriors, interior walks, courtyards, open floors, outdoor living spaces – that complemented the desert landscape.
 While building on a slope presented challenges, the project team made design innovations and slight changes that produced a 2016 New American Home that is versatile, stylish, eco-friendly, comfortable, and energy-efficient.
 The following seven modern features, accents, and touches – and high tech-home automation system – can be found in many of our house plans or adapted into any new home plan across the country or the world.

 A video of the 2016 New American Home shows how the design and materials blend seamlessly with the desert environment.

 Like the 2016 New American Home, this three-story, three-bedroom Contemporary home plan blends features with its natural surroundings and creates a natural flow between indoor and outdoor living spaces.
 (Plan 117-1121)